 So, there isn’t a definite full proof logic behind the high CPU usage while msmpeng.exe antimalware service executable runs but there are few tried and tested solutions which can help resolve the High CPU Usage Problem.

-Note: Before proceeding forward to know what is msmpeng.exe, please ensure that:
+Note: Before proceeding forward to know msmpeng.exe in detail, please ensure that:

 [a] You have not installed another antivirus program on your computer,